Back to Blog

 How It Started

-It actually started with a single holder.
-I'd made a custom ID card holder for ClearScore's CEO as a freebie, just to show what was possible.
+It started with a single holder.
+I'd made a custom ID card holder for ClearScore's CEO as a freebie to show what was possible.
 He liked it enough to pass it along to his Chief of Staff, who got in touch about a much bigger project: their upcoming summer event.

 ClearScore were hosting a major company event with around 400 employees and 400 external partners.
 They wanted every single person to have a fully personalised badge holder with ClearScore branding.
 Each division had its own colour: turquoise for the Car Mission (DriveScore and car finance), red for Open Banking, and orange for the rest of ClearScore.
 All with white logo and text.